August 20, 2025

 - Resting metabolic rate (calorie burn at rest)

 When lean muscle is lost, metabolism can slow, fall risk increases, and weight regain becomes more likely.
+This puts GLP-1 investment of employers and health plans at risk.

 - Up to two-thirds of weight lost is regained within one year of stopping GLP-1s3.